awstomburge/hlc302-cdk/README.md

 ![Amazon Connect Chat Interface](images/connect-chat.png)

 ## Starting the Customers View
-1. Type `aws configure` and hit enter until you see it prompt for `Default region name`.
+1. Back in Cloud9, type `aws configure` and hit enter until you see it prompt for `Default region name`.
 At the prompt, type `us-east-1` and hit enter until the console prompt returns.
 2. run the script
     ```
     sh config_generator.sh